TituxDev/NeuroTIC/README.md

 ## 🧠 What is NeuroTIC?

-NeuroTIC is a lightweight, modular neural network system built entirely in ANSI C, without dependencies.
+NeuroTIC is a lightweight, modular neural network system built entirely in ANSI C — no external libraries, no hidden magic.
 It was born from the desire to understand how AI works from the ground up, and evolved into a tool for learning, hacking, and creating neural networks manually and dynamically.

 If you're curious about the journey behind this system, visit [NeuroTIClab](https://neuroticlab.com) — a companion site (in Spanish) documenting the project’s development.

 ---

-## ✨ Features

-- 🧠 Single-header neural network system
-- 🔌 Manual topology design (your neurons, your wiring)
-- 🛠️ Fully dynamic: build any feedforward structure
-- 📉 Backpropagation training built-in
-- 🧽 DIY memory management (you bring the `free()`)
+- 🧠 **Core neuron design:** At the heart of NeuroTIC is the `neuron` struct, holding everything you need to connect neurons and select activation functions from a handy list.
+- 🔧 **All-in-one toolkit:** Comes with everything you need to build, train, and run feedforward neural networks — no surprises.
+- ⚙️ **Change on the fly:** You can tweak and reshape your networks while they’re running.
+- 🧹 **Memory made easy:** NeuroTIC tracks memory for you, cleaning up automatically when you're done.
+You can also integrate this system into your custom setups — or roll your own if you prefer.

 ---